Gabriella439/nixos-in-production/manuscript/BigPicture.md

   This would be reinventing Nix's language support for updating dependency references.

+- Do you need to isolate your integration tests or run them in parallel?

+  You would likely reimplement the NixOS test framework.

-You can save yourself a lot of trouble by taking the time to use the Nix ecosystem as idiomatically as possible and in doing so you will greatly reduce your team's maintenance footprint.
+You can save yourself a lot of headaches and embarrassment by taking time to learn and use the Nix ecosystem as idiomatically as possible instead of learning these sorts of lessons the hard way.

 ## GitOps

-NixOS exemplifies the [Infrastructure as Code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_code) paradigm, meaning that everything about your systems (including hardware/system/software configuration) is recorded in configuration files that are the source of truth for how to assemble your infrastructure.
+NixOS exemplifies the [Infrastructure as Code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_code) paradigm, meaning that every aspect of your organization (including hardware/systems/software) is stored in code or configuration files that are the source of truth for how everything is built.
+In particular, you don't make undocumented changes to your infrastructure that cause it to diverge from what is recorded within those files.

-This book will go even further and espouse a specific flavor of Infrastructure of Code known as [GitOps](https://about.gitlab.com/topics/gitops/) where:
+This book will go further and espouse a specific flavor of Infrastructure of Code known as [GitOps](https://about.gitlab.com/topics/gitops/) where:

-- The configuration files are (primarily) *declarative*
+- The code and configuration files are (primarily) *declarative*

-  In other words, they tend to specify the desired state of the system rather than the specific sequence of events to get there.
+  In other words, they tend to specify the desired state of the system rather than a sequence of steps to get there.

-- These configuration files are stored in version control
+- These files are stored in version control

   Proponents of this approach most commonly use `git` as their version control software, which is why it's called "GitOps".